Zillie Falls is low-key one of the best waterfalls in Australia!

 These spectacular falls form part of the Waterfall Circuit along with Millaa Millaa Falls and Ellinjaa Falls in Wooroonooran National Park, Queensland.

-Less than 2 hours drive from Cairns, Zillie Falls is surrounded by lush bush life, offers picnic areas for lunch, and boasts epic views of these cascading falls.
+Less than 2 hours drive from Cairns, this stunning waterfall is surrounded by lush bush life, offers picnic areas for lunch, and boasts epic views of these cascading falls.

-WHERE IS ZILLIE FALLS
+WHERE IS ZILLIE FALLS?

 When you reach Wooroonooran National Park, the falls are located just east of the Bluff Forest Reserve and it’s the middle set of falls along the Waterfall Circuit.

 There are a couple of options for getting to Zillie Falls Queensland, and they are DIY or with a tour.

 My main recommendation for getting here will be to drive.
 It’s pretty remote from other towns so I would definitely recommend hiring a car or making the drive out in your own vehicle.

 If you’re staying in Cairns, the Waterfall Circuit is the perfect day out.

 From Cairns, it’s pretty much three roads all the way to reach this waterfall.
 The A1, Highway 52 then Highway 25.